hashicorp/terraform-provider-google/website/docs/r/cloud_run_service.html.markdown

   The name of the secret in Cloud Secret Manager.
 By default, the secret is assumed to be in the same project.
   If the secret is in another project, you must define an alias.
-  An alias definition has the form:
-  <alias>:projects/<project-id|project-number>/secrets/<secret-name>.
+  You set the <alias> in this field, and create an annotation with the following structure
+  "run.googleapis.com/secrets" = "<alias>:projects/<project-id|project-number>/secrets/<secret-name>".
-  If multiple alias definitions are needed, they must be separated by commas.
+  If multiple alias definitions are needed, they must be separated by commas in the annotation field.
-  The alias definitions must be set on the run.googleapis.com/secrets annotation.

 The `ports` block supports: